View all of our offerings and rules below!

 Each season consists of five regular season games with a playoff for the top teams at the end.

 Badminton is played using a racquet and a shuttlecock.
 This game can be played 1 vs. 1 or as a team of doubles, with the court divided by a net, your goal is to ground the shuttlecock on your opponents side of the court to win points.

-Basketball is a game played between two teams of five players in which points are scored by throwing a ball into a netted hoop.
-There are three divisions for basketball: male, female, and co-rec.
-Basketball is offered in both the Fall and Spring semesters.
+Basketball is offered in both gender-specific and open leagues.
+Basketball is a game played between two teams of five players in which goals are scored by throwing a ball through a netted hoop fixed above each end of the court.

 Spikeball is an original sport that combines the teamwork of volleyball, the hand-eye coordination of four square, and the physicality of a cardio workout.
 The two-on-two game is played with a small rubber ball and an elastic net stretched tight over a plastic rim.